MohamedAAbdallah/Egyptian-ID-Validator-Py/README.md

 # Egyptian ID Validator

-**Egyptian ID Validator** is a Python package for validating Egyptian national ID numbers.
-It ensures that the provided ID meets the required format and checks its validity based on the structure of Egyptian IDs.
+**Egyptian ID Validator** is a Python package designed to validate Egyptian national ID numbers.
+It ensures the provided ID meets the required format and checks its validity based on the structural rules of Egyptian IDs.

 [![ValidationTests](https://github.com/MohamedAAbdallah/Egyptian-ID-Validator-Py/actions/workflows/python-package.yml/badge.svg)](https://github.com/MohamedAAbdallah/Egyptian-ID-Validator-Py/actions/workflows/python-package.yml)

 ## Features

-- **Format Validation**: Checks if the ID is in the correct 14-digit format.
+- **Format Validation**: Ensures the ID is in the correct 14-digit format.
 - **Checksum Validation**: Verifies the ID using a checksum algorithm.
-- **Component Extraction**: Extracts and returns detailed components from the ID, including year, month, day, governorate, and gender.
+- **Component Extraction**: Extracts and returns detailed components from the ID, including:
+  - **Year, Month, and Day of Birth**
+  - **Governorate of Issue**
+  - **Gender**

 ## Installation

-To install the package, you can use pip:
+To install the package, run:

 ```bash
 pip install egyptian-id-validator